septentrio-gnss/septentrio_gnss_driver/README.md

     * INS with firmware < 1.3.2 does not support NTP.
     * INS with firmware < 1.4 does not support OSNMA.
     * INS with firmware < 1.4.1 does not support improved VSM handling allowing for unknown variances.
+    * INS with firmware < 1.5 does not support PTP server clock.
     * INS with firmware < 1.5 does not support to set vehicle application.
-    * INS does not support PTP server clock as of now.
     * Mosaic G5 with firmware < 1.0.1 is not supported.
  + Known issues:
     * UDP over USB: Blocks are sent twice on GNSS with firmware <= 4.12.1 and INS with firmware <= 1.4.
 For GNSS it is fixed in version 4.14 (released on June 15th 2023), for INS is fixed in 1.4.1 (released November 2023).